isazadesabuhi/landing-page/README.md

-# This a simple landing page.
+# This is a simple landing page.